 The Boot Options screen displays any bootable media encountered during POST, and allows the user to configure the desired order in which boot devices are to be tried.

-The first boot device in the specified Boot Order which is present and bootable during POST will be used to boot the system any time the system is rebooted after that.
+The first boot device in the specified Boot Order which is present and is bootable during POST will be used to boot the system, and will continue to be used to reboot the system until the boot device configuration has changed (that is, which boot devices are present), or until the system has been powered down and booted in a "cold" power-on boot.